zackhitch/Computer-Architecture-One/README.md

 An 8 bit CPU is one that only has 8 wires available for addresses (specifying where something is), computations, and instructions.
 With 8 bits, our CPU has a total of 256 bytes of memory and can only compute values up to 255.
-The CPU could support 256 instrutions, as well, but we won't need them.
+The CPU could support 256 instructions, as well, but we won't need them.

 We'll design a memory subsystem, an ALU, and the main CPU emulator code in JS.
 Then we'll write code that loads a file of machine code instructions from disk, parses the file, and loads it into memory.
 After that, we'll start the emulator running and see it execute instructions!

-For starters, we'll exeute code that initializes the CPU, and then stores the value 8 in a register.
+For starters, we'll execute code that initializes the CPU, and then stores the value 8 in a register.

     # init-and-load.ls8